appelo/GLOQ.jl/docs/src/example3.md

 	     label=["Noisy data-0" "Noisy data-1"])
 display(fig_result)
 ```
-#### The Ramsey curves based on parameter samples from the posteriori distribution
 ![Example 3: the Ramsey results corresponding to the posterior distribution and the mean results](Example3_post.png)
+#### Compare the Ramsey curves generated by the samples from the chain, and this particular example is relatively deterministic.
+Mean-0 and Mean-1: the Ramsey curve corresponding to the mean value of the chain for the energy level 0 and 1.
+Noisy-0 and Noisy-1: noisy synthetic data for the energy level 0 and 1.